monkeyraptor/getFactors.js/README.md

 # getFactors.js
-JavaScript snippet to get factors from a non-zero integer
+JavaScript snippet to get (real number -- positive and negative) factors from a non-zero integer

 ## Usage
 > `getFactors(integer_input)`